gemmellr/activemq-website/src/components/artemis-console/documentation/console.md

 Clicking on the *Queue Count* value will navigate to the **Address** tab and filter on that address

-The 3 dots on teh right of each Address will allow the user to perform the following operations.
+The 3 dots on the right of each Address will allow the user to perform the following operations.

 ##### Show in Artemis JMX